Browse Through Our

 Yes, you need to get an independent, unbiased opinion of the condition of your prospective new home.
 A qualified Home Inspection is essential to understanding exactly what you are purchasing.

-Yes, you will receive an electronic report by email in a PDF format.
-The average report varies between 30 to 100 pages and includes many links to online resources and more detailed information.
+Yes.
+You will receive an electronic report by email in PDF format.
+An average report is between 30 and 100 pages long and includes several references to online resources and more detailed information.

 FAQ’s for Montreal Home Sellers